howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 ---
 title: Introduction
 pageTitle: "Building a GraphQL Server with Scala Backend Tutorial"
-description: "Learn how to build a GraphQL server with Scala & Sangria and best practices for filters, authentication, pagination and subscriptions. "
+description: "Learn how to build a GraphQL server with Scala & Sangria and best practices for filters, authentication and pagination."

 ---